Sikaram

-Sigaram is a 1991 Indian Tamil-language musical drama film directed by Ananthu and produced by Kavithalayaa Productions.
+Sikaram is a 1991 Indian Tamil-language musical drama film directed by Ananthu and produced by Kavithalayaa Productions.
 The film stars S. P. Balasubrahmanyam (who composed this film's music), Rekha and Radha.
 It was released on 11 January 1991.

 Plot

 Damodar is a famous music director and playback singer who has won many awards.
 Gnanam, the man behind his success, works hard for his breakthrough and he now considers Damodar as his archenemy.
 Damodar's son Krishna is a drunkard and spoils his life by drinking alcohol.
 In the past, Krishna was in love with Aparna, but there was a difference of opinion between the two, so they separated.

 Later, Sukanya, Damodar's wife, dies by falling off the stairs.
-Damodar then falls ill and Dr Priya takes care of him.
+Damodar then fell ill and Dr.Priya takes care of him.
 Priya was a fan of Damodar and they were in love when they were young.

-Thereafter, Gnanam steals Damodar's records in his studio and becomes one of the top music directors.
-In the meantime, Damodar gets well and Priya meets Aparna to talk about Krishna.
+By this time, Gnanam steals Damodar's records (music notes) from his studio and becomes one of the top music directors.
+Damodar recovers and Priya make an attempt to reform Krishna.
+She meets Aparna to talk about Krishna.

 Aparna admitted that she was cheated by her friend and she attempted to commit suicide but she failed to because she cannot forget her lover Krishna.

-Gnanam then apologises to Damodar for his misdeeds.
+Gnanam apologises to Damodar for his misdeeds.
 Finally, Krishna marries Aparna, and Damodar and Priya also marry.

 Production

-Sigaram marked the directorial debut of Ananthu.
+Sikaram marked the directorial debut of Ananthu.
 He said he wrote this script in 1985.